tramitit/guides/en/spain/model_145.md

 categories:
 - Spain
 date: '2024-06-17'
-description: Learn how and why to file Model 145 in Spain for tax withholding.
-This guide covers form details, procedures, required documents, and submission tips.
+description: Learn how to file Model 145 in Spain for accurate tax withholdings.
+Step-by-step procedure, required documents, and details on updating personal circumstances.
 draft: false
-meta_title: 'Complete Guide to Model 145: Tax Withholding in Spain'
+meta_title: Complete Guide to Filing Model 145 for Spanish Tax Withholdings
-title: 'Complete Guide to Model 145: Tax Withholding in Spain'
+title: Complete Guide to Filing Model 145 for Spanish Tax Withholdings
 translationKey: spain-model_145
 ---